mehulagg/gitlab/doc/development/documentation/styleguide/index.md

 ### All information

-Include problem-solving actions that may address rare cases or be considered _risky_, if you provide proper context through fully detailed warnings and caveats.
+Include problem-solving actions that may address rare cases or be considered _risky_, but provide proper context through fully-detailed warnings and caveats.
 This kind of content should be included as it could be helpful to others and, when properly explained, its benefits outweigh the risks.
 If you think you have found an exception to this rule, contact the